team751/2013RobotCode/IE Regional.md

 We observed the following unexpected behavior:
  * The robot was switched on and connected
  * The driver station software was set to autonomous mode and was enabled
- * The autonomousInit() method was called, and the robot started the autonomous CommandGroup. ([The autonomousInit code is available here](https://github.com/team751/2013RobotCode/blob/de88e3183ffc2a0db489d98c61e69083c2bbc7e2/src/org/team751/Robot2013.java#L54))
+ * The autonomousInit() method was called, and the robot started the autonomous CommandGroup. ([The autonomousInit() code is available here](https://github.com/team751/2013RobotCode/blob/de88e3183ffc2a0db489d98c61e69083c2bbc7e2/src/org/team751/Robot2013.java#L54))
  * The autonomousPeriodic() method was called periodically, as expected
+ * No command in the autonomous CommandGroup actually ran.
+The robot did not move.
+ * The robot was disabled
+ * The robot was enabled in autonomous mode again
+ * This time, the command group and all its commands ran as expected, and the robot performed as planned

+We repeated this sequence about three times.
+Then, we changed the autonomousInit() method: We added a call to autonomousPeriodic() at the beginning of autonomousInit() and immediately after the autonomous command's start() method was called.
+This is revision 59785bd393ba9ea5366d12a37b52814493e62aeb.
+[The new autonomousInit() method code is here](https://github.com/team751/2013RobotCode/blob/59785bd393ba9ea5366d12a37b52814493e62aeb/src/org/team751/Robot2013.java#L57).

+This change fixed the immediate issue, and the robot began running the autonomous command every time it was enabled in autonomous mode.

 #### First on-field problems ####